-9 Creative Ways To Hide Your Outdoor Security Camera System
+9 Creative Ways To Hide Your Outdoor Surveillance Camera System

 An outdoor security camera system can help track unknowns outside your home.
 However, having the camera on an empty wall can attract malicious users.
 That’s why keeping them hidden is essential to protect the mounting hardware and prevent the system from being tampered with or removed.

-Conceal the Outdoor Security Camera System on a Fake Wall Light
+Conceal the Outdoor Surveillance Camera System on a Fake Wall Light

 Fake wall lights are a great way to conceal your outdoor surveillance camera without sacrificing your property’s aesthetics.
 In essence, they come in various sizes depending on your security system.
 These fake wall lights have a design like ordinary light fixtures.
 But they have cameras that help capture images.
 They are available at affordable prices in online stores or home improvement stores.

-Mount the Outdoor Security Camera System on a Tree
+Mount the Outdoor Surveillance Camera System on a Tree

 This is probably the easiest way to conceal your outdoor camera system from prying eyes.
 To achieve this, place it into a tree or post and cover it with grass or other foliage.
 This method works well for smaller cameras.
 But if you’re looking at something like a 4K model, that could cause issues with the image quality.
 In that case, you may have to find a spot out of sight.

-Use a Garden Shade Tent to Hide the Outdoor Security Camera System
+Use a Garden Shade Tent to Hide the Outdoor Surveillance Camera System

 People often seek to hide their best outdoor security cameras by using garden shade tents.
 They are not only inexpensive, they can also provide cover and protection from harmful elements.
 Unlike other covers, these tents come with built-in lights that allow you to monitor the area around the tent.
 Besides, the fabrics used in their construction provide a higher level of insulation.

-Create An Overgrown Wall Of Shrubbery around the Outdoor Security Camera System
+Create An Overgrown Wall Of Shrubbery around the Outdoor Surveillance Camera System

 A shrubbery wall overgrown with weeds can also conceal your surveillance system.
 That’s because they can add height, making the camera difficult to detect.
 You can do this by planting different shrubs around your property.
 Doing this will keep prying eyes away and help conceal your surveillance equipment.